Taylor Walls Player Props: Rays vs. Padres

 Taylor Walls At The Plate

-- Walls is batting .212 with nine doubles, two triples, seven home runs and 26 walks.
+- Walls is hitting .214 with nine doubles, two triples, seven home runs and 27 walks.

-- In 51.9% of his games this year (28 of 54), Walls has picked up at least one hit, and in five of those games (9.3%) he recorded multiple hits.
+- Walls will look to extend his four-game hitting streak.
+He's batting .235 in his last outings.

-- He has hit a home run in six games this season (11.1%), homering in 3.4% of his chances at the plate.
+- Walls has picked up a hit in 29 of 55 games this year, with multiple hits five times.

-- Walls has had at least one RBI in 29.6% of his games this year (16 of 54), with more than one RBI three times (5.6%).
-He has also been responsible for three or more of his team's runs in two contests.
+- He has hit a home run in 10.9% of his games this year, and 3.3% of his plate appearances.

-- In 46.3% of his games this season, he has scored at least once.
-And he's had seven games with multiple runs (13.0%).
+- Walls has driven in a run in 16 games this season (29.1%), including three games with more than one RBI (5.5%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.